AdobeDocs/analytics.en/help/import/data-connectors/aprimo-overview/aprimo-sitecatalyst-code.md

 ---
 description: If you selected the JavaScript Plug-In data collection method, copy the following lines of code and add them to the Adobe Analytics code on your pages.
-seo-description: If you selected the JavaScript Plug-In data collection method, copy the following lines of code and add them to the Adobe Analytics code on your pages.
-seo-title: Adobe Analytics Plug-In Code
 title: Adobe Analytics Plug-In Code
 uuid: 60d80366-d144-465a-b3de-acc2341be1cd
 ---